sabeenlohawala/brain_segmentation/README.md

 # Contributions

 The majority of the code in this repository was written by me ([@sabeenlohawala](https://github.com/sabeenlohawala)).
-I received invaluable guidance and mentorship on this project, and help with structuring and debugging this code from my advisor Dr. Satrajit Ghosh ([@satra](https://github.com/satra)) and Dr. Harshvardhan Gazula ([@hvgazula](https://github.com/hvgazula)).
+I received invaluable guidance and mentorship on this project, and help with structuring and debugging this code from my advisor Drs.
+Satrajit Ghosh ([@satra](https://github.com/satra)) and Harsha Gazula ([@hvgazula](https://github.com/hvgazula)).
 The earliest version of this code was adapted from a repository by Matthias Steiner ([@batschoni](https://github.com/batschoni)).